WachemoGroupTwo/readme-template/README.md

 ### Usage

 To run the project, execute the following command:

+1.Open the index.html file in your web browser.
+2.You should now see the login page.

 <!--
 Example command: